ZiyaoWei/pulsar/site2/docs/txn-why.md

 ![](assets/txn-1.png)

 The Pulsar transactions API strengthens the message delivery semantics and the processing guarantees for stream processing.
 It enables stream processing applications to consume, process, and produce messages in one atomic operation.
 That means, a batch of messages in a transaction can be received from, produced to and acknowledged by many topic partitions.
-All the operations involved in a transaction succeed or fail as one single until.
+All the operations involved in a transaction succeed or fail as one single unit.

 ## Limitation of idempotent producer